ajinkyakolhe112/training-data-analyst/data-engineering-1.x/1_Leveraging_Unstructured_Data_Dataproc/1_Leveraging_Unstructured_Data_Dataproc_Resources.md

 # Dataproc
 1. Dataproc runs spark, hive, pig, hadoop natively
 1. Dataproc cluster is made of compute instances
 1. Hadoop or Spark cluster is a fixed cluster..
-It doesn’t auto-scale.
+It doesn’t auto-scale natively.
+New feature has been added, which can do auto scale based on a configuration file.

 ## Simple DataProc Job
 1. cloud.google.com/dataproc/docs/guides/submit-job